Meet the revamped AQHA Level 1, formerly known as Novice.

 For shows that do not allow Level 1 permits, download a show lease.

 AQHA Level 1 Championships – West, Central and East

 If you’re a Level 1 or Rookie exhibitor, you no longer have to qualify to compete at the AQHA Level 1 Championships.
 Beginning with the 2018 events, all Level 1- and Rookie-eligible exhibitors are welcome to compete at one of the three Level 1 Championships.
 Read more.

 - AQHA West Level 1 Championships in Las Vegas

-- Farnam Central AQHA Level 1 Championship in Oklahoma City
+- AQHA Central Level 1 Championship in Oklahoma City

-- Nutrena East AQHA Level 1 Championships in Raleigh, North Carolina
+- Nutena East Level 1 AQHA Championships in Wilmington, Ohio

 The Level 1 Championships are offered in the spring, and in addition to Level 1 classes, these events also host Rookie classes, which do not require qualification, but the exhibitor and horse must be eligible for the class and enter before the deadline.

 Visit www.aqha.com/level1championships to learn more about qualifying, classes offered, event dates and more.